Home > Tacos > Crispy Buffalo Cauliflower Tacos

 Or you can add all the buffalo sauce to a bowl with the cauliflower and toss to coat evenly.
 Then place on a baking sheet and sprinkle panko on top of each floret.
 This way is faster but you don't get panko on all sides of the cauliflower.

-• Bake cauliflower for 20 minutes then turn on the broiler for 2 minutes to get more crunch and color.
+• Spray with cooking oil and bake cauliflower for 20 minutes then turn on the broiler for 2 minutes to get more crunch and color.
 Remove from oven.

-• Warm tortillas in the oven or stove.
-Layer tortilla with some cabbage or lettuce and a squeeze of lime juice.
-Add buffalo cauliflower, ranch, chopped avocado, and cilantro.
+• Warm tortillas on the oven or stove.
+Add some cabbage or lettuce and a squeeze of lime juice to the tortilla.
+Then a few pieces of buffalo cauliflower, drizzle with ranch, chopped avocado, and cilantro.

 Video